mulka/ploverwiki/Supported-Hardware.md

 ### Keytoppers

-Laser-cut keytoppers are in the shape of the keys on a steno machine, and stick them on top of the relevant keys on the keyboard.
+Laser-cut keytoppers are in the shape of the keys on a steno machine.
+You stick them on top of the relevant keys on the keyboard.
 You can buy laser-cut keytoppers from the [Plover Store](http://plover.deco-craft.com/).
 You can also make your own keytoppers out of plastic or even coins.

 ![Laser-cut keytoppers sitting in a pile](http://i.imgur.com/cjWDy2J.jpg)